-IsoLife bv was established in February 2005 as a spin-off company of Wageningen Plant Research, Wageningen UR, The Netherlands.
+IsoLife bv was established on February 8, 2005 as a spin-off company of Wageningen Plant Research, Wageningen UR, The Netherlands.

 IsoLife is founded on the belief that public health and environmental and food quality can be improved by the use of stable isotope labelled products in the Life Sciences.
 These products are non-radioactive and allow non-invasive techniques that are safe and consumer, patient and environment-friendly.
 We are proud to make these unique products available to our customers.

 IsoLife aims to expand the number of applications for stable isotopes by developing innovative products with an excellent product quality and a fair price, combined with flexible services directed to tailor-made solutions for you as our customer in science or industry.

 The management team consists of the two founders Ton Gorissen and Ries de Visser, both scientists (PhD) who have combined their individual qualities for the development of IsoLife.
 In 2002, they took the challenge to start activities for a product company for isotopically labelled plants and phytochemicals, resulting in a winning business plan (BioPartner Biobusiness Masterclass Award 2004).

 Ries de Visser has worked for 20 years as a plant physiologist/geneticist in Canada and NL and has managed (international) projects with stable isotope applications in ecophysiology and biotechnology.
 He earned a PhD in biology .
 He likes to acknowledge the great inspiration on stable isotopes by Prof. Hans Schnyder (TU-München) and Prof. Jaleh Ghashghaie (Université Paris-Sud).
 His main passions besides IsoLife, are philosophy, skating with friends, gardening on wooden shoes, and his wife and three children (not necessarily in that order).

 Ton Gorissen started his career in Wageningen as a rhizosphere ecologist in 1986 and got his PhD on carbon allocation to the plants’ rhizosphere, the surroundings of the roots under the inspiring guidance of Prof. Hans van Veen.
 He managed many projects in soil ecology in which isotope-labelling of plants was a core activity.
 During more than 30 years he has put much effort in developing the labelling facility Espas (Figure).
 His personal interests are in sports and games (running, soccer, chess, and family games).

 Scientific articles by the founders